WolfgangMehner/vim-plugins/c-support/README.md

 template library.
 Syntax checking, compiling, running a program, running indent or code checkers can be done with a keystroke.
 There are many additional hints and options which can improve speed and comfort when writing C/C++.
-See the help file csupport.txt for more information.
+See the help file `csupport.txt` for more information.

-This plugin can be used with Vim version 7.x.
+This plug-in can be used with Vim version 7.x.

 --------------------------------------------------------------------------------